finbourne/lusid-sdk-csharp/sdk/docs/TimelinesApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TimelinesApi>();
             var scope = "scope_example";  // string | The scope of the Timeline.
             var code = "code_example";  // string | The code of the Timeline.
-            var closedPeriodId = "closedPeriodId_example";  // string | The id of the Closed Period.
-Together with the scope and code of the Timeline,              this uniquely identifies the ClosedPeriod var postCloseActivitiesRequest = new PostCloseActivitiesRequest?(); // PostCloseActivitiesRequest? | Specifies collection of post close activities (optional)
+            var closedPeriodId = "closedPeriodId_example";  // string | The ID of the Closed Period.
+This ID together with the scope and code of the Timeline uniquely defines the Closed Period. var postCloseActivitiesRequest = new PostCloseActivitiesRequest?(); // PostCloseActivitiesRequest? | This specifies a collection of post-close activities. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
                 // ClosedPeriod result = apiInstance.SetPostCloseActivity(scope, code, closedPeriodId, postCloseActivitiesRequest, opts: opts);

-                // [EXPERIMENTAL] SetPostCloseActivity: Sets post close activities to a closed period.
+                // [EXPERIMENTAL] SetPostCloseActivity: Sets post-close activities to a Closed Period.
                 ClosedPeriod result = apiInstance.SetPostCloseActivity(scope, code, closedPeriodId, postCloseActivitiesRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }